leebyron/decimalish/README.md

 precision (significant digits).
 It's not always clear which based on reading code alone.

-Decimalish offers both for all methods that might round with an easy to read API, alongside a rich set of rounding and division modes.
+Decimalish offers both for all methods that might round with an easy-to-read API, alongside a rich set of rounding and division modes.

 ### Extensible